ImBahmanRanjbar/Don-tForgetMe-Telegram-Bot/README.md

 1. Launch the bot by sending the `/start` command.
 2. The bot records the time you started it.
 3. Receive a daily message at that same time.

+# Status
+The bot with the username `@fromheroBahmanbot` exists, but it is currently inactive due to hosting issues.